Rafael Devers Player Props: Red Sox vs. Blue Jays

 Rafael Devers At The Plate

-- Devers leads Boston with 26 hits, batting .232 this season with 17 extra-base hits.
+- Devers has 27 hits, which ranks first among Boston hitters this season, while batting .235 with 17 extra-base hits.

-- Among qualifying batters in MLB, his batting average ranks 133rd, his on-base percentage ranks 143rd, and he is 15th in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 127th in batting average, 135th in on-base percentage, and 18th in slugging.

-- Devers has driven in a run in 15 games this year (53.6%), including seven games with more than one RBI (25.0%).
+- Devers has an RBI in 15 of 29 games this season, with multiple RBI in seven of them.
 He has also driven in three or more of his team's runs in three contests.

-- In 16 of 28 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.